micro-gl/micro-gl/chipX/gfx/fontium/README.md

-## Fontium lib & Fontium-CLI
+# Fontium lib & Fontium-CLI
+project contains two components
-fontium is a c++ library, that creates bitmap fonts with custom layout algorithms
+- `fontium` is a c++ library, that creates bitmap fonts with custom layout algorithms.
+- `fontium-cli` is a command line interface, that uses `fontium` to also create custom
-and custom export formats so you can embed/use them in your application.
+export formats so you can embed/use them in your application.
 Under
 the hood, it uses `freetype 2`

 ### supported fonts formats
 `TrueType`, `CFF`, `WOFF`, `OpenType`, `SFNT`, `PCF`, `BDF`, `FNT`, `PFR`
 - note, for `BDF`, make sure that file has a new line at the end.

+### supported layout formats
+`box`, `line`, `box_optimal`, `grid`, `gridline`

-### supported export formats
+### supported export formats for `fontium-cli`
+this only applies for the `fontium-cli`
-bitmap font image is `png` format and the following data formats will be added
+the generated image is `png` format and the following data formats will be added
-- BMF (Angel-Code's format, which is used in many frameworks)
+- **BMF** (Angel-Code's format, which is used in many frameworks)
-- C header file with code
+- **C header file** with code
-- many others I found from fontbuilder and I add when I have time
+- many others I found from fontbuilder software and I add when I have time

 #### fontium lib
 you can use the lib as follows